Alisha Palmowski: Formula E

 Palmowski took part in the 2024 Formula E women's test, where she drove for Envision Racing.

 F1 Academy

+Palmowski at the 2026 F1 Academy Shanghai round.

 Palmowski joined the 2024 season of F1 Academy as the wildcard entry for the round in Qatar, where she topped the first session of in-season testing.
-In Race 1, she finished in 5th place.
-She had qualified 4th for Race 2 but it was cancelled after a crash in a different series caused extensive repairs to the barriers.
+In Race 1, she finished in fifth place.
+She had qualified fourth for Race 2, but the race was cancelled after a crash in a different series caused extensive damage to the barriers.

-Palmowski returned for the 2025 season where she raced for Campos Racing, representing Red Bull Racing.
+Palmowski returned for the 2025 season where she raced for Campos Racing as the Red Bull Racing supported driver.
+She secured her maiden F1 Academy win at the season opener in Race 1 at Shanghai.
+Palmowski placed fifth overall in the season, with one win and five podium finishes.

+Red Bull Racing retained Palmowski for the 2026 season.
+She claimed her first race victory of the season in the opening race in Round 2 at Montreal.